Declan Dalton: Divisional career

-Cork

-Minor and under-21
+Inter-county career

 Dalton first played for Cork at minor level on 8 April 2015 in a 2-20 to 1-13 Munster Championship defeat of Limerick.
 An anomaly in the championship format saw Cork face the same opposition in the semi-final, with Limerick reversing the result and knocking Dalton's team out of the championship.

 On 13 July 2017, Dalton made his first appearance for the Cork under-21 hurling team, scoring 1-12, including a late penalty, in Cork's one-point defeat of Waterford.

 Dalton won a Munster Championship medal on 4 July 2018, after scoring seven points in Cork's 2-23 to 1-13 defeat of Tipperary in the final.
 A knee injury in the subsequent All-Ireland semi-final defeat of Wexford threatened to end his championship campaign.
 On 26 August 2018, Dalton scored five points from frees in a 3-13 to 1-16 All-Ireland final defeat by Tipperary in what was his last game in the grade.
 Dalton was later nominated for the Team of the Year.

-Senior

 Dalton was added to the extended training panel of the Cork senior team in late 2016.
 He made his first competitive appearance as goalkeeper on 25 January 2017 and scored two long-range points from frees in Cork's 0-19 to 0-15 Munster League defeat of Clare.

 On 27 January 2019, Dalton made his first National Hurling League appearance at centre-forward in a 2-18 to 0-17 defeat by Kilkenny at Nowlan Park.
 On 13 February, it was announced that he faced a period on the sidelines following a knee operation.